v0iden/omnibang/README.md

 It is based on [elboza's "bang-chrome-extension"](https://github.com/elboza/bang-chrome-extension).
 Without him, this extension wouldn't be possible.

 ## Usage
+! {abbreviation} {search term}
+> NOTE: Make sure to put a space or press tab after the exclamation mark!
 For example:
 ```
 ! yt wintergatan
 ```
-> NOTE: Make sure to put a space or press tab after the exclamation mark!

 ## Benefits
 I previously used a bang chrome extension that was really slow.
 Here's how it worked: